-With about six weeks (yes, this is a little early) until the next official LSAT administration on October 3rd, 2015, you’re in the home stretch.
+If you’re here, you have about six weeks until your next official LSAT administration.
+You’re in the home stretch!
 Don’t panic!
 I’m not here to freak you out.
 In fact, I’m here to help.

 Below you’ll find a list of resources, links, and general suggestions, all designed to help you make the most of your final month-plus, and finish–or, dare I say it, even start–strong!
-First things first, you’ll want to make sure you’re registered for the October exam.
-Regular registration ends on August 28th, so you’ve still got a little time.
-But don’t delay!
+First things first, you’ll want to make sure you’re registered for your exam.
+Don’t delay!
 Go to LSAC’s registration page here and sign up.

 For non-students, however, the path may be a little less clear, and you are my intended audience for this post.

 To capitalize on the remaining time, you first need a plan of attack!
-My colleague Nikki has written a few comprehensive six-week study plan posts aimed at self-studiers (those working with the PowerScore Bibles) that can be found here and here.
+My colleague Nikki wrote a comprehensive six-week study plan posts aimed at self-studiers (those working with the PowerScore Bibles) that can be found here.
 If you are just starting out those are a tremendous asset, as they outline exactly what you’ll need to do over the coming weeks.

 For people a little further along–those of you who’ve been studying, or perhaps finished a class a while ago–consider our new Self Study Site and the various Study Plans provided there.
 In particular, examine longer Plans and how the final six or seven weeks of each are structured.
 See which Plan is most closely aligned with your current experience up until that six-weeks-left point, and use that Plan to guide you the rest of the way!